Hertford, Luton and Dunstable Railway: A Luton line authorised at last

-The Luton, Dunstable and Welwyn Junction Railway Act authorised it to raise the capital, it was a more difficult matter to actually get subscriptions.
+The Luton, Dunstable and Welwyn Junction Railway Act 1855 (18 & 19 Vict. c. cxlvi) authorised it to raise the capital, it was a more difficult matter to actually get subscriptions.
 This delayed land acquisition seriously, and the directors approached the LNWR, hoping to lease the line to the larger company; the LNWR were not interested.
 The next proposal was to merge the two local companies.
-The two lines could be joined at Welwyn by crossing the Great Northern Railway by a bridge linking them,saving money, instead of connecting into the GNR line.
+The two lines could be joined at Welwyn by crossing the Great Northern Railway by a bridge linking them, saving money, instead of connecting into the GNR line.
 This was opposed by the GNR, who saw that they might lose control of the local lines, and even that the LNWR would get access from Leighton over the line into GNR and ECR territory.
 The GNR made it clear they would demand onerous conditions for the construction of the bridge, and some shareholders opposed the merger for that reason; however the opposition was voted down and the motion to merge the companies was carried, on 26 January 1858.
 In fact the bridge was never built.